-Russell commenced research work in America’s General Electric Company’s laboratory and at the end of it presented an unconventional concept of sound recording which in brief ran like this: First of all convert the sound waves in binary digits i.e. 0s and 1s.
-Thereafter, transform the data into light (i.e. laser) and finally record all the data on a disc of photosensitive material.
-To give practical shape to this concept he recorded music on an experimental disc by making pits with laser.
-Not only that but he also made a ‘player’ which could read the data stored in that player.
+Russell conducted research work in America’s General Electric Company’s laboratory.
+His work resulted in an unconventional concept of recording sound: First of all, convert the sound waves in binary digits, i.e., 0s and 1s.
+Then, transfer the data into a light, such as a laser.
+Finally, record all the data in a disc of photosensitive material.
+To practically support his idea, he recorded sound in an experimental disc by making pits with a laser.
+Furthermore, he also made a ‘player’ which could read the data stored in that player.
 This brilliant concept gave him patent rights to digital recording technology.

 However, despite Russell’s success in inventing the world’s first CD, he didn’t gain recognition as the inventor of CD.
 As we know today, we can give the credits to Japan’s Sony Corporation and Netherlands’ Phillips Company, who purchased the patent for compact disc digital recording technology from Russell.
 After they bought the patent, they commenced a large scale production of CD in 1979 after including the latest electronic developments.